 Interested in knowing more about our work?

-— You can watch this news piece from News9new in Oklahoma: United Voice: Donation of Feminine Hygiene Products Helps Native American Girls in School.
+— You can watch this news piece from News9 in Oklahoma: United Voice: Donation of Feminine Hygiene Products Helps Native American Girls in School.

 — You can find detailed information about our mission, our accomplishments so far, who is on our Board of Directors — and more — on GuideStar, where you’ll also find a DONATE button.
 And please explore our website, friend us on Facebook, follow our progress.

-Our goals are to end period poverty for those we help, and to celebrate, and foster the academic and other success of, Native girls and young women.
+Your Donations are Tax-Deductible and Super Appreciated.
+Our goals are to end period poverty for those we help, and to celebrate, and foster the academic and other success of, Native American students.
 In April 2018 we obtained 501(c)(3) tax-exempt status from the IRS.
 Your donations are tax-deductible pursuant to IRS rules.

-Through social media and personal engagement we also are educating North Americans about the needs, and the accomplishments, of Native girls and young women.
+Through social media and personal engagement we also are educating North Americans about the needs, and the accomplishments, of Native Americans.